Resources and tools to help you transition

 - How to Avoid Common Deficiencies in Form 4031 (Industry Canada) - a great tool to assess your form prior to submission.

-- Continuance (transition) checklist (CRA) - outlines the documents a registered charity must submit to the CRA to notify them of a completed transition.
+- Continuance (transition) checklist (Corporations Canada) - outlines the documents a registered charity must submit to notify them of a completed transition.

 - The Form 4031 for your quick reference.